OhoodBalkhair/TextMe/README.md

 # TextMe Application
-This project is UI/US design for real-time chat application witch allows users to communicate with friends and family easily and confidentially.
+This project is UI/UX design for real-time chat application that allows users to communicate with friends and family easily and confidentially.
 Users can also search and add friends to their contacts.